 Technology Course – 1 credit (Could be Tech Ed, Intro to Engineering, or Foundations of Computer Sci)

 Fine Art – 1 credit

 Foreign Language – 2 credits OR Career and Technology Program – 4 credits

-Seniors must have a full schedule unless they are doing one of three things: 1) taking Dual Enrollment courses through Chesapeake College, 2) doing an Internship in the community, or 3) working due to financial hardship (this option must be approved by Mrs. Elzey).
+Seniors must have a full schedule unless they are doing one of three things: 1) taking Dual Enrollment courses through Chesapeake College, 2) doing an Internship in the community, or 3) working due to financial hardship.
 Seniors must take a Math Course their senior year.

 Most 4-year colleges expect 4 credits of Math (including Algebra 2) and 2 credits minimum of the same Foreign Language.
 Please check with the specific college of interest to see what they require.

 2) 75 Service Learning hours

 3) State Tests in Algebra 1, English 10, Government, and Biology

 4 Credits of Math (Algebra 1, Geometry, and Algebra 2)